-The letter should be delivered forthwith to the external examiner with a request that he/she acknowledge receipt of the letter on a duplicate copy of it.
+The letter should be delivered forthwith to the external examiner.

 (5) Notification to signatories to the trust account

 There may be other persons, other than a principal, authorised to operate the trust account of the practice.
 Other signatories to the trust account must also be notified immediately (100(1)(b) of the Uniform Rules).
 This letter should notify the signatory(ies) of the Council's resolutions and the consequences of the appointment of a manager.